 Ethiopia

-Ethiopia has long been considered a stable, capable and development-oriented state in the Horn of Africa.
-Geostrategically, the country also played an important role in the Horn of Africa and as a security partner of the West in the fight against terrorism.
-Since the armed conflict in Tigray started in 2020, serious human rights violations and increasing political conflicts in some parts of the country have left deep fissures in Ethiopian society.
-Reconciliation and the future constitution of the country are currently to be advanced through a National Dialogue.
+Ethiopia was long regarded as a stable, capable and development-orientated state in the Horn of Africa.
+The country also played an important geostrategic role in the Horn of Africa and as a security partner of the West in the fight against terrorism.
+Ethiopia is now increasingly a source of insecurity in the Horn of Africa.
+Wars in Tigray and the Amhara region, serious human rights violations and numerous political conflicts in other parts of the country and with neighbouring states such as Somalia and Eritrea are contributing to this unstable situation.
+There are internal attempts at reconciliation with the National Dialogue Project.
+However, regional dialogue and the public exchange of views with neighbouring countries should also be intensified.

-Learn more about our work in Ethiopia on the country project website.
+Find out more about our work in Ethiopia on the website of the country project.

 Publications